What Is A Home Theater System?

 Well don’t worry, it won’t magically raise the volume drastically, but what it will do is make the bass smoother throughout the room so it’ll sound better, as long as your receiver supports that.

-If you need help choosing one, don’t worry, I’ve got you covered.
+If you need help choosing one, or even how to set up 2 subs in the first place, don’t worry, I’ve got you covered.

 Speaking of which, you’ll want a receiver which looks like this.